 Challenges in growing?

-Because we are 100% chemical free and use organic methods, we often have pest issues, like grasshoppers and thrip!!
-But knowing that we are doing our best to work alongside nature encourages us to keep it natural and also knowing that we can compost the flowers or share them with our animals is a wonderful feeling!
-And of course our flowers are #safetosniff
+Because we are a “bee-friendly” flower farm meaning that we are chemical free, we often have pest issues, like grasshoppers, earwigs and thrip!
+But, knowing that we are doing our best to work alongside nature encourages us to keep it natural and also knowing that we can compost the flowers or share them with our animals is a wonderful feeling.
+Most importantly, because we don’t use any herbicides or pesticides on our farm it means our little flower farmers are safe to roam.

 What’s your farming strategy or philosophy?